joao-neves95/merger-js/README.md

     * You can specify the branch using the `::` token.

-    * MergerJS still supports the previous GitHub import syntax for files, where the branch is specified directly on the path (not supported on directories).
-This syntax is deprecated.<br/>
+    * MergerJS still supports the previous GitHub import syntax for files, where the branch is specified directly on the path, to avoid breaking changes (not supported on directories).
+This syntax should be considered as deprecated.<br/>
       E.g.: `// %<<github '/twbs/bootstrap/v4-dev/dist/js/bootstrap.min.js'`

     * Pushing (`<<`) `dir`, `DIR`, `directory` or `DIRECTORY` into `%import<<github`, imports an entire directory from GitHub.<br/>